Natural Remedies for Atrial Fibrillation

 The Bottom Line

-In addition to regular checkups with your doctor and any medications that he or she might prescribe, making a few simple but powerful lifestyle and diet changes can help treat atrial fibrillation and reduce your risk for serious heart problems.
+In addition to regular checkups with your doctor and any medications that he or she might prescribe, making a few simple but powerful natural remedies for atrial fibrillation lifestyle and diet changes can help treat atrial fibrillation and reduce your risk for serious heart problems.

-Eliminating inflammatory foods and increasing anti-inflammatory, antioxidant-rich foods not only treat a possible underlying cause of AF, but can also help you to lose weight, further reducing your risk for cardiovascular disease.
+Eliminating inflammatory foods and increasing anti-inflammatory, antioxidant-rich foods not only treat a possible underlying cause of atrial fibrillation but can also help you to lose weight, natural remedies for atrial fibrillation reducing your risk for cardiovascular disease.